Kong/kubernetes-ingress-controller/deploy/gke.md

 Edit your /etc/hosts and add:

 ```
-35.204.42.1 dummy.dummy.com
+35.204.42.1 dummy.kong.example
 ```

-Now, access to dummy.dummy.com should display some informations.
+Now, access to dummy.kong.example should display some informations.

 #### Bonus: Expose the Kong admin API